muzzlol/review-radar/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.
-Future work underway is on upgrading model to a deeplearning one to capture the sequential relationship between words and the indexing of words in the overall review text.
+Future work includes upgrading the model to a deep learning approach to better capture the sequential relationships between words and their indexing in the overall review text.

 ## License